CharlesHolbrow/pixelaether/README.md

 # Pixel Aether Game Server

-You need a [pixelaether.com](http://www.pixelaether.com) run your own pixel server
+You need a [pixelaether.com](http://www.pixelaether.com) account to run your own pixel server.

 - When you run meteor for the first time, it will autogenerate pixel.json in the root of your project dir
 - Open up pixel.json, and add your login credentials using your pixelaether.com account